Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 </p>

-<p>In Fig.12, we want to check which sector effects are clearly different from zero once uncertainty is accounted for.</p>
+<p>Then, we want to check which sector effects are clearly different from zero once uncertainty is accounted for.</p>

 <div class="figure-block">
   <div id="fig12" style="width:100%; height:520px;"></div>